retry51776/notes/psychlogy/README.md

 > > We are always be `bias` because we all only experiences subset of realities.
 >
 > > Conclusion is guidance for action.
 >
+> > The very reason we love story, story lead to conclusion.
+>
 > [**Personal Value**](#personal-value) `aka KPI for evaluation` are ways we evaluate the internal & external action & result.
 > > It is rare for individuals to change their personal values because these values are typically developed during early childhood.